-Chidambaram’s protection from ED arrested extended by SC
+Chidambaram’s protection from ED arrest extended by SC

 New Delhi, Aug 26: The Supreme Court has extended protection to Chidambaram from being arrested by the Enforcement Directorate.